How to retarget potential casino players

 What is retargeting in iGaming affiliate marketing?

-• Platform-based audiences (social, search, programmatic)
+• Platform-based audiences across social, search, and programmatic channels

 • Contextual and interest-based retargeting alternatives